stashapp/stash/docs/DEVELOPMENT.md

 * `make fmt` - Run `go fmt`
 * `make it` - Run the unit and integration tests
 * `make validate` - Run all of the tests and checks required to submit a PR
 * `make ui-start` - Runs the UI in development mode.
 Requires a running stash server to connect to.
-Runs on port 3000 or the next available port.
+Stash server port can be changed from the default of `9999` using environment variable `VITE_APP_PLATFORM_PORT`.
+UI runs on port `3000` or the next available port.

 ## Building a release